Marmadesam: Ragasiyam

-As Dr. KR acts as a retard and tries to uncover Chitharpatti's mystery, he stumbles upon a greater truth about what might be going on inside the temple during the dark.
+As Dr. KR acts as a fool and tries to uncover Chitharpatti's mystery, he stumbles upon a greater truth about what might be going on inside the temple during the dark.
 Dr. KR and Mani then decide to work together to find out the truth.
 Mani finds out that there are actually one or more persons entering the temple at night through a secret entrance to the temple, and exiting at dawn.
 In an attempt to find out what they are actually doing inside the temple, Mani hides in the temple one night.
 He finds out that the two men enter the temple with trained dogs searching for Navabhashana lingams, of which, he learns, they have six already and are trying to locate the remaining three.
 Mani finds out that these dogs were the ones that killed the four, and it was just the work of thugs and not God, as the villagers believe.
 Also, the two men seem to get instructions from someone inside the village, who knows and is capitalizing on the superstitious nature of the villagers.

 Meanwhile, Prasad fall in love with lalitha (Vasuki), (sister of Sundaram) and they decide to marry.
 Mani is found hiding by these men, and a chase ensues where Mani, fighting for his life, kills the dogs, and forces the two men to leave the temple as stealthily as they arrived, and set the ball rolling for a police probe.
 Vaithiyar (Kavithalaya Krishnan), Mani's best friend in the village, turns out to be the man behind these killings inside the temple.
 As he is about to get caught, he escapes with the lingams he had already stolen, and sets off to Chennai with an accomplice.
 However, on the way, the accomplice is killed by a truck, which also chases Vaithiyar, but only manages to send him into a coma.
 The box containing the lingams is lost in the van Vaithiyar was driving, and finds its way to Chennai.